sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-dpu-scope-dpu-driven-setup.md

  > NOTE: Some DPUs might support traffic forwarding in the standby state for existing flow as well.
 However the flow decision can still only be made on the active side, which matches the concepts in the HA design.
 Hence, this is an implementation detail and not a requirement of the HA design at this moment.

 ### 7.2.
-HA role activation in DPU-driven mode
+HA role activation

-> Riff: What if not?
-What is the impact?
-What is the underneath reason for this call?
-I still don't get it.
+After the bulk sync is done and before the DPU moves to `Active` or `Standby` state and take traffic, The DPU is required to go through the HA role activation process.

-When a new DPU is added to a HA set, it is required to wait for a trigger from the SDN controller before enabling BFD and starting to participate in data forwarding irrespective of the HA role configured.
-Before this trigger, the new DPU will wait in one of the InitializingToXXX states where its flow state is completely in sync with its HA pair and it is ready to take up traffic.
-The SDN controller uses Activate-Role to trigger the DPU HA to enable BFD towards the NPUs and start actively participating in data forwarding.
+The purpose of the HA role activation is for ensuring the ENIs (and policies) on the card are up-to-date.
+Although bulk sync makes the flow table in sync on the 2 DPUs, but it doesn't guarantee the ENIs are up-to-date.
+If any ENI or policy is missing, existing flows can be dropped (due to ENI missing) or new flows can be established with wrong policy (due to policy missing).
+And role activation is the process to help bridge this gap.

-> Riff: Also, to do, the SAI event callback.
+In `DPU-driven` mode, DPU shall first move into `PendingActive/Standby/StandbyActivation` state, then send a SAI notification on the HA scope as a role activation request.
+The request will go through `hamgrd` and eventually be delivered to SDN controller.
+The SDN controller will ensures the policies become identical on both cards, then approve the requests.
+Once the DPU receives the approval, it can then move to `Active`, `Standby` or `Standalone` state.

 ## 8. Planned operations